 The Buff OneCard is your official student ID.
 It is official verification that you are eligible for student privileges.
 Regularly enrolled students receive their first Buff OneCard for free.
 Registered nondegree students may purchase a Buff OneCard for $30.

-Each semester, students are required to verify their emergency contact information as part of the registration process.
-Visit the Complete Your Preregistration Items page for more information.
-Keep your emergency notification information up to date through MyCUInfo.
+Each semester, students are required to verify their emergency contact information as part of the preregistration process.
+See the Office of the Registrar website for more information.
+Keep your emergency notification information up to date through Buff Portal.

 Email is an official means of communication between students and CU Boulder administrators and faculty.
-Students are expected to check the messages sent to their university-issued Gmail account on a regular basis.
-Once summer classes begin, all mailings related to summer (except for bills) will be sent to your CU Boulder Gmail account.
+Students are expected to check the messages sent to their university-issued email account on a regular basis.
+Once summer classes begin, all mailings related to summer (except for bills) will be sent to your CU Boulder email account.

 Security phrases should not be shared.
 See the Confidentiality of Student Records section above for more information.

 Eligible undergraduates have the option to maintain certain university benefits while on leave, such as Recreation Center access and health insurance through Wardenburg Health Services, for an additional fee.
-Visit the Leave of Absence page for eligibility information.
+See the Office of the Registrar website for eligibility information.